2017 iHeartRadio Music Awards: ‘Sissy’ Justin Timberlake Owns Being Different

 Widely popular entertainer Justin Timberlake took a rare stance during Sunday night’s live 2017 iHeartRadio Music Awards telecast by speaking up for the common outcast, according to E!
 News.

-The 36-year-old vocalist was on-hand at the Forum in Inglewood, California to pick up a Best Song trophy for “Can’t Stop the Feeling,” the theme to Dreamwork’s recent animated hit, Trolls, when he touched on the hopeful meaning behind the tune’s creation.
+The 36-year-old vocalist was on-hand at the Forum in Inglewood, California, to pick up a Best Song trophy for “Can’t Stop the Feeling,” the theme to Dreamwork’s recent animated hit Trolls, when he touched on the hopeful meaning behind the tune’s creation.

 Justin Timberlake gave a very inspiring speech about inclusion at the #iHeartAwards. https://t.co/kkiMyKw6ZS